Shannon-Goddard/PyBer_Analysis/README.md

 | Suburban       | 625            | 490            | $19,356.33     | $30.97         | $39.50         |
 | Urban          | 1,625          | 2,405          | $39,854.38     | $24.53         | $16.57         |

 The summary DataFrame shows that the Rural Average Fare per Ride and Average Fare per Driver is significantly higher than that of the Suburban and Urban city types.
-This can be correlated to the Total Rides and Total Drivers being significantly less than that of the Suburban and Urban city types.
+This can be contributed to the Total Drivers being significantly less than that of the Suburban and Urban city types.
+Cause and effect would suggest less Total Drivers would result in less Total Rides.
+While, supply and demand would suggest less Total Drivers would result to higher Average Fare per Driver.

 Create a Multiple-Line Plot for the Sum of the Fares for Each City Type
 ![Fig8](https://github.com/Shannon-Goddard/PyBer_Analysis/blob/master/analysis/Fig8.png)<br/>